lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

         Would you think that this gene is differentially expressed?

-## Exercse 3: Differential expression
+## Exercise 3: Differential expression

 There are tools that calculate the differential expression, like the R packages DESeq or EdgeR.
 They take the reads mapped to each gene, normalize the resulting quantities of mapped reads (coverage), and then estimate if any genes are differentially expressed.
 In general, the results are more credible and significant if biological replicates are included.